cvetaneeeee/understat_xg/README.md

 6. Adjust the indexes in the build_url function to scrape xG data for another season or league

-# Added two scripts to fetch data from api-football api on rapidapi.com for last and next fixtures for the 5 big leagues - EPL, La Liga, Serie A, Ligue 1 and Bundesliga
+# rapidapi.com - api-football api

 ## rapidapi_fixtures.py